 - 100 Fundamentals of Oral Rhetoric.
 F and S, half course, core.
 The primary aim of this course is to increase competence in oral communication.
 The major emphasis is on the composition and delivery of speeches.
 Students in elementary teacher education programs should take 214.
 Staff. - 150 Introduction to Communication Theory.
-S. Study of the nature of human communication, especially language.
-Communication theories derived from the humanities and social sciences are compared and evaluated.
-Topics include: language and culture, symbolic action, semantics, persuasion, dialogue, and language and thought.
-The moral and political natures of all communication are stressed throughout the course.
-A Christian view of communication is presented and analyzed.
-Students are expected to participate through group presentations and class discussions.
-Mr. Q. Schultze.
-Not offered 1984-85. - 200 Advanced Oral Rhetoric.
+F. A survey of the ways human communication is understood.
+Theories from the humanities and social sciences are compared and evaluated.
+Topics considered include the ways in which communication, primarily language, influences our views of ourselves, others, the larger world, and God.
+Mr. R. Bytwerk. - 200 Advanced Oral Rhetoric.
 F and S, core.
 Composition and presentation of types of speeches, participation in various types of discussion, readings in rhetorical theory, and criticism of selected contemporary speeches.
 Prerequisite: 100 or equivalent.
-Mr. M. Vande Guchte. - 211 Debate.
+Mr. R. Bytwerk. - 211 Debate.
 F, half course.
 The forms and procedures of academic debate.
 Knowledge and competence in debating, judging, and coaching are course goals.
 Designed for debaters and prospective coaches.
-Not offered 1984-85. - 240 Group Communication.
+Staff. - 240 Group Communication.
 F and S, core.
 Small group communication theory and practice.
 Students analyze case studies and participate in group projects leading to class presentations.
 Topics include listening, discussion, argumentation, consensus, organization, decision-making, leadership, and persuasion.
 Standards for ethical conduct are considered throughout the course.
-Mr. Q. Schultze. - 325 History of Rhetorical Theory.
+Mr. D. Holquist, Mr. Q Schultze. - 325 History of Rhetorical Theory.
 F, core.
 Major issues in the history of oral rhetoric and communication.
 Classical, medieval, and early modern theories will be compared to twentieth century approaches.
 Theorists studied include Plato, Aristotle, Bacon, McLuhan, Burke, Goffman, and representatives of various contemporary schools.
-Not offered 1984-85.
+Not offered 1985- 86